ChrisWaldenDev/jobforge/README.md

 # Job-Forge

-A Spring Boot job processing service that handles asynchronous job execution via RabbitMQ, with support for CSV file processing and configurable retry logic.
+A Spring Boot job processing service that handles asynchronous job execution via RabbitMQ, with support for CSV file processing and more to come in the future.

 ## Architecture